 - Preheat oven to 350°F. Grease an 8"x8" oven-safe dish with cooking spray and set aside.

 - In a bowl, combine chicken, ¼ cup + 1 tablespoon of the Frank's Red Hot Wings sauce, ¼ cup sour cream, basil, ¾ cup cheddar cheese, onion, and garlic.
 Stir to combine all ingredients well.

 - Press one tortilla onto the bottom of the greased 8"x8" dish.
 Spread one-third of the chicken mixture evenly over the tortilla.

 - Repeat the process: another tortilla, another third of the chicken, another tortilla, remaining third of the chicken, and end with a tortilla.

-- Over top of the last tortilla, pour remaining 1 tbsp of Frank's Red Hot Wings sauce and sprinkle 1/2 cup cheese.
+- Over top of the last tortilla, pour remaining 1 tablespoon of Frank's Red Hot Wings sauce and sprinkle ½ cup cheese.
 Bake for 18-20 minutes, or until cheese is melted and tortilla pie is heated well throughout.
 If cheese is browning before the pie is fully heated, cover dish with aluminum foil and continue baking.